osgi/osgi.iot.contest.sdk/osgi.enroute.trains.location.provider/README.md

 **Going forward, we need to agree where future changes should be made.**

-Walt wrote a new bluetooth reader to run on the Pi (using facilities provided in Kura).
-This pairs with the bluetooth dongle on the train, receives and decodes each RFID tag id and publishes it to MQTT.
+We added a new bluetooth reader to run on the Pi.
+It is an OSGi Bundle that leverages the Kura Bluetooth and MQTT services.
+The bundle interfaces with a Bluetooth USB dongle on the Pi and pairs with the bluetooth dongle on the train.
+It then receives and decodes each RFID tag id and publishes it to MQTT.

+The topics are created using the name of the train and the senor tagID TrainDemo/trainName/location/TagID – example TrainDemo/OSGi1/location/010E9CE7DB

+The attributes reported are:
+- Train Name (e.g. OSGi1, OSGi2)
+- time (time since last read)
+- location (e.g. tagID: 010E9CE7DB )

+The bundle also reports when it connects and disconnects from the Bluetooth on the train using the following topic:
+TrainDemo/trainName/connection – Example TrainDemo/OSGi1/connection

+Attribiutes reported are:
+- TrainID (e.g. OSGI1, OSGi2)
+- Connection (e.g. Connected or Disconnected)

 At CeBIT, we used Eurotech's Everywhere Device Cloud as the MQTT server, although we had a fallback of using a local MQTT server.